chdre/run-torch-model/README.md

 # run-torch-model
 Simple program to run a pytorch compatible model.
-Currently functions with CNN.
 Includes a tools function which has support for creating dataloader objects required for training/testing/validation.

 # Requirements
 - torch